 Level 1: Gender Unequal

-Examples of Gender Unequal Policies
+Example of a Gender Unequal Program

 Level 2: Gender Neutral

-Gender neutral policies ignore gender customs, responsibilities, and relations, while often supporting traditional gender-based roles that favor males.
+Gender neutral programs and policies ignore gender customs, responsibilities, and relations, while often supporting traditional gender-based roles that favor males.
 Gender-neutral policies treat everyone the same in the spirit of fairness, ignoring the differences in opportunities and resource allocation based on gender.

-Example of Gender Neutral Policies
+Example of a Gender Neutral Program

 Level 3: Gender Sensitive

-Example of Gender Sensitive Policies
+Example of a Gender Sensitive Program

 Level 4: Gender Specific

-Gender specific policies purposely target and benefit a group of women or men, or in countries where it is legal, people who are non-binary, based on their needs, gender norms, roles and relations.
+Gender specific programs and policies purposely target and benefit a group of women or men, or in countries where it is legal, people who are non-binary, based on their needs, gender norms, roles and relations.

-Examples of Gender Specific Policies
+Examples of a Gender Specific Program

 Level 5: Gender Transformative

-Examples of Gender Transformative policies
+Examples of a Gender Transformative Program